Euphorbia clandestina

 According to literature, C. coccinea grows at altitudes over 800 meters in the Southwest Cape.
 As distribution area, the Cape Peninsula (especially Table Mountain near Cape Town) and the area between Paarl and Bredasdorp (135 km to the southeast) are mentioned.

 In reality the area is considerably larger, as evidenced by the photo taken by Bertus Spee in mid-November 2008 in Citrusdal, 125 km north of Paarl.
 This was at the beginning of the flowering period.
-In nature it is part of the so-called fynbos vegetation (Mediterranean-like vegetation).
+In nature it is part of the so-called Fynbos vegetation.

 Fig. 1 C. coccinea and an Adromischus in 2008 at the beginning of the flowering period (mid-November) in Citrusdal (Western Cape).
 Photo Bertus Spee.